 Day 57: Chinatown, St. Louis, Missouri

-📌APIA Every Day (57) - Chinatown, formerly situated in Downtown St. Louis, Missouri, thrived from 1869 until its demolition for the Busch Memorial Stadium in 1966.
-The town was bordered by Seventh, Tenth, Walnut, and Chestnut streets.
-In 1857, Chinese immigrant Alla Lee arrived in St. Louis, initially the sole Chinese immigrant residing in the area until 1869, when approximately 250 Chinese men sought factory work.
-Subsequent waves of Chinese immigrants arrived in the following years, as evidenced by a group of Chinese men and women in January 1977.
-By 1900, the immigrant population had grown to 400, with Chinese settlers establishing hand laundries, groceries, restaurants, tea shops and barber shops.
+In 1857, Chinese immigrant Alla Lee arrived in St. Louis as the sole Chinese resident in the area until 1869, when approximately 250 Chinese men came seeking factory work.
+Subsequent waves of Chinese immigrants followed in the coming years, and by 1900 the population had grown to nearly 400.
+Chinese settlers established hand laundries, groceries, restaurants, tea shops, and barber shops throughout the neighborhood.
 Between 1958 and the mid-1960s, Chinatown was condemned and demolished for urban renewal, making way for Busch Memorial Stadium.

 LEARN MORE: